Tyro and Square are two competing payment platforms with similar offerings.

 Photo: Square

-Square allows you to log into either Square Dashboard, Square POS app or Invoices app to send out your email invoice – quite a few options.
-It’s then up to you whether you send a single or recurring email invoice.
+Square allows you to log into either Square Dashboard, the Point of Sale app or Invoices app to send one-off or recurring email invoices – quite a few options.

-Tyro has a 24/7 Australian based support team.
-Their primary form of contact is via their website’s contact form, and they suggest that this be used for non-urgent matters.
-For those situations where things are a little more pressing, you can contact them via phone.
+Tyro has a 24/7 Australia-based support team.
+Their primary form of contact is via the website’s contact form, and they suggest that this be used for non-urgent matters.
+For those situations where things are a little more pressing, you can call them.

-For those who would like to solve their problems on the resources page, customers will find the knowledge a little vague and slightly unhelpful.
-This is reflected in the company’s poor Trustpilot review score.
+Tyro customers hoping to resolve problems on the resources page will find the knowledge a little vague and unhelpful.
+This is reflected in the company’s mixed Trustpilot reviews.

-Many users have complained of not hearing back from form submissions for over a week, if at all.
-Couple this with extremely long wait times on the phone, and it seems as though Tyro may have some issues in the support department.
+There, many users have complained of not hearing back from form submissions for over a week, if at all.
+Couple this with extremely long wait times on the phone, and it seems as though Tyro has some issues in the support department.
+Sometimes, their mobile apps also cause issues when updates are enforced.

 Photo: Tyro

-At the other end of the spectrum, we have the widely praised Square.
-Their support staff can be contacted via phone or email during the regular business hours of 9 AM – 5 PM, Monday – Friday.
-Unfortunately for customers, there is no weekend or evening support, meaning you’re all on your own if something goes awry during the busy weekend rush.
+Square’s support staff can be contacted via phone or email during the regular business hours of 9 AM – 5 PM, Monday to Friday.
+Unfortunately, there is no weekend or evening support, meaning you’re all on your own if something goes awry during the busy weekend rush.

-Like Tyro, there is an online Help Centre with frequently asked questions.
-And as a large international company, customers have access to a worldwide network of people using the same technology all across the globe, so finding the right answers to help you out is a little simpler than with Tyro.
+Like Tyro, Square has an online Help Centre with frequently asked questions.
+And as a large international company, customers have access to a global network of people using the same technology, so finding the right answers is a little simpler than with Tyro.

-Our verdict on Tyro or Square: there’s lots to like
+Our verdict on Tyro or Square: lots to like

-Tyro is a great choice for brick and mortar stores who are used to the old-school EFTPOS systems of the past.
-With increasing ecommerce and banking features, it acts as a solid step in the right direction towards more modern and feature-packed payment options.
+Tyro is certainly a viable choice for brick and mortar stores who much prefer an Australian company to an American fintech brand.
+With its latest EFTPOS terminals and banking features, it acts as a solid step in the right direction towards more modern payment options.

-It is a portable and robust system that makes light work of tedious tasks such as reconciliation and reporting, meaning you won’t be spending as much time keeping track of transactions and settlements.
+It’s a portable and robust system that makes light work of tedious tasks such as reconciliation and reporting, meaning you won’t be spending as much time keeping track of settlements.
 And its POS integration is beyond extensive.

-Unfortunately, it doesn’t really stack up when compared to online-based systems or its own POS systems.
-With no real POS apps or website builders to speak of, there are definitely much better choices if you are running an online business.
+Unfortunately, with no real POS apps or website builders to speak of, there are definitely much better choices if you are running an online business.

-Alternatively, Square offers incredible value for money when it comes to its hardware, apps and online checkout services.
-With no lock-in contracts and no ongoing fees, it is a no-brainer for any budget-conscious retailer looking to add a dynamic touch to their POS processes.
+Square offers incredible value for money when it comes to its hardware, apps and online checkout services.
+With no lock-in contracts or ongoing fees, it’s a no-brainer for any budget-conscious retailer looking to add a dynamic touch to their POS processes.

 With simple invoicing and payment link options, Square has really left its mark in the online payments landscape and has now stepped it up even further with its ever-growing line-up of card terminals and registers.

-And if for any reason any of that goes wrong, the support offered by Square in Australia is second to none.
+If for any reason any of that goes wrong, the support offered by Square in Australia is generally satisfactory, certainly with the extensive help section.
 Support might not be offered during non-business hours, but when they help, they actually help.

 With simple invoicing and payment link options, Square has really left its mark in the online payments landscape and has now stepped it up even further with its ever-growing line-up of card terminals and registers.

-At the end of the day, if your business is looking to take a leap forward and have an all-inclusive POS system that is following advancing technological trends, and all with no contracts or fees, then it’s going to be hard to beat Square.
+At the end of the day, if your business is looking for an all-inclusive POS system that is following advancing technological trends fast, and all with no contracts or lots of free extras, then it’s hard to beat Square.